ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/integerfield.md

 ##### Constructor

-The `Integer\Value` constructor initializes a new Value object with the value provided.
+The `Integer\Value` constructor initializes a new value object with the value provided.
 It expects a numeric, integer value.

 ``` php
 // Constructor example